WandererInLife/WandererInLife/README.md

 *DNI*

-➜ P.dos ★ Incest Encouragers ★ R.pists ★ Racists ★ Homophobes ★ Transphobes ★ BASIC DNI CRITERIA ★ AGES 10- ★ Darkshippers (No, I will not harass you or try and do anything to you.
-It's just past experiences have given me a deep uncomfortable feeling with topics such as this.)
+➜ P.dos ★ Incest Encouragers ★ R.pists ★ Racists ★ Homophobes ★ Transphobes ★ BASIC DNI CRITERIA ★ AGES 10-

 ➜ Heavy, HEAVY DNI those who mock people for using neopronouns.

 *INTERACT WITH CAUTION*

 ➜ AGES 12- ★ PROSHIPPERS (You can interact with me!
-However there is a limit to what I can process and am comfortable with!)
+However there is a limit to what I can process and am comfortable with!) ★ *heavy iwc!* DARKSHIPPERS (No, I will not harass you or try and do anything to you.
+It's just past experiences have given me a deep uncomfortable feeling with topics such as this.)

 *✧˖°.INTERACT✧˖°.*